 For more information and media requests, please contact Abigail Eshel at email@example.com.

-Document Sources: Special Rapporteur on extrajudicial, summary or arbitrary executions, Special Rapporteur on the rights to freedom of assembly and association, Special Rapporteur on the situation of human rights in the OPT
+Document Sources: Special Rapporteur on extrajudicial, summary or arbitrary executions, Special Rapporteur on the right to peaceful assembly and association, Special Rapporteur on the situation of human rights in the OPT

 Subject: Armed conflict, Casualties, Children, Gaza Strip, Human rights and international humanitarian law, Legal issues, Living conditions, Terrorism, Violence